Next class begins April 2018. Registration will open soon. In the meantime, please email Marilyn with any questions.

 Traditionally, as females, we were not encouraged to value our time.
 In fact, many of us learned that our time is not really ours; that our time is meant for us to care for and tend to and keep track of others.
 While taking care others can be an incredible quality to have on the one hand, the flipside of this conditioning is that it can be very difficult for us to show up for ourselves, which is one of the reasons it’s so hard to sustain our writing alone.

 These Virtual Writing Retreats serve a very deliberate purpose.
 They provide you with the opportunity to hold yourself accountable to your writing and to practice the art of showing up for yourself.
 At the same time, they give you the opportunity to work on your own writing in solitude but with the powerful group energy behind you.
-Writing Retreats draw on the powerful group energy and are designed to remind you that, as part of a committed writing sisterhood, you do not have to write alone.
+Writing Retreats draw are designed to remind you that, as part of a committed writing sisterhood, you do not have to write alone.

 Marilyn is available throughout each writing retreat to answer questions and offer support.
 All virtual writing retreats are recorded so you can “make up” any retreats you are not able to attend live.